usnistgov/psc-ns3/src/psc/doc/source/intel-http.rst

 * ``Tx``:
     General trace for sending an application packet of any kind.
-This trace source is invoked for all application packets sent (i.e. all the Responses).
+This trace source is invoked for all application packets sent (i.e., all the Responses).
     This source makes available the application packet sent (with the ``IntelHttpHeader``).
 As the ``IntelHttpHeader`` is included, trace sinks